How to Dispose of Hazardous Waste Properly

 While we know materials like paint and batteries should be disposed of separately from regular trash, more threatening forms of biological waste, especially from death or other trauma, require professional help to remove.

-Hazardous waste contains chemicals, heavy metals, dangerous pathogens or other toxic materials.
-They can be released from regular activity in places such as factories, hospitals, and laboratories, or as a result of a trauma or crime scene.
+The Environmental Protection Agency (EPA) defines hazardous waste as, “waste with properties that make it dangerous or capable of having a harmful effect on human health or the environment.
+Hazardous waste can contain dangerous chemicals, heavy metals, dangerous pathogens or other toxic materials.
+They can be released from regular activity in places such as factories, hospitals, and laboratories, or come in the form of bloodborne pathogens as a result of a trauma or crime scene.

 Biohazardous waste, such as human body fluids, blood or animal waste, is especially threatening to our health.
 It should be cleaned up by a professional service that can comply with safety and health standards.